North Dandalup Dam

 North Dandalup Dam is a dam in Western Australia.
 It is located 63.8 km south of Perth in the Darling Scarp, which forms the western border of the Darling Ranges.
-Constructed in 1994, it was opened by the then state Premier Richard Court in October of that year.
-It was the final project in a dam-building scheme that also includes the Victoria and Conjurunjup Dams.
+It was opened in 1994 by Premier Richard Court.
+It was the final project in a dam-building scheme that also includes the Victoria and Conjurunjup dams.

-The dam, described by the Water Corporation as "a strategic source of public drinking water for the Integrated Water Supply System (IWSS)," provides water to Perth, Mandurah, Pinjarra, Harvey, the Goldfields and agricultural supply, and has in the past accounted for 10% of Perth's annual water supply.
+The dam, described by the Water Corporation as "a strategic source of public drinking water for the Integrated Water Supply System", provides water to Perth, Mandurah, Pinjarra, Harvey, the Goldfields and agricultural supply, and has in the past accounted for 10% of Perth's annual water supply.

 Capacity

 The $50 million project, with a capacity to hold 75 GL, has at its peak, held 59.85% of capacity in 1996, with it reaching a minimum of 16.39% as of 2011.
 It has a catchment area of 153 km2, with 510 ha of surface area at full storage.
 There is a total system yield of 22 GL per annum as of 2009, an increase from 19 GL per annum in 2005.